Skip to main content

 Carboxylic Acids and Their Derivatives

-When a carbonyl carbon is bonded on one side to a carbon (or hydrogen) and on the other side to an oxygen, nitrogen, or sulfur, the functional group is considered to be one of the carboxylic acid derivatives, a designation that describes a set of related functional groups.
+When a carbonyl carbon is bonded on one side to a carbon (or hydrogen) and on the other side to an oxygen, nitrogen, or sulfur, the functional group is considered to be one of the carboxylic acid derivatives.
 The main member of this family is the carboxylic acid functional group, in which the carbonyl is bonded to a hydroxyl group.
 The carboxylate ion form has donated the H+ to the solution.
 Other derivatives are carboxylic esters(usually just called ‘esters’), thioesters, amides, acyl phosphates, acid chlorides, and acid anhydrides.
-With the exception of acid chlorides and acid anhydrides, carboxylic acid derivatives are very common in biological molecules and/or metabolic pathways and will be discussed in further detail in a later chapter.
+Except for acid chlorides and acid anhydrides, carboxylic acid derivatives are very common in biological molecules and/or metabolic pathways and will be discussed in further detail in a later chapter.

 Practice Recognizing Functional Groups in Molecules

 A single compound often contains several functional groups, particularly in biological organic chemistry.
-The six-carbon sugar molecules glucose and fructose, for example, contain aldehyde and ketone groups, respectively, and both contain five alcohol groups.
+For example, the six-carbon sugar molecules glucose and fructose contain aldehyde and ketone groups, respectively, containing five alcohol groups.
 A compound with several alcohol groups is often referred to as a ‘polyol’.

 The hormone testosterone, the amino acid phenylalanine, and the glycolysis metabolite dihydroxyacetone phosphate all contain multiple functional groups, as labeled below.

-While not in any way a complete list, this section has covered most of the important functional groups that we will encounter in biochemistry.
-Table 1.7 provides a summary of all of the groups listed in this section.
+While not a complete list, this section covers the most important functional groups we will encounter in biochemistry.
+Table 1.7 provides a summary of all the groups listed in this section.

 Table 1.7 Common Organic Functional Groups